pershyn/storm-deb-packaging/README.md

 * ./build_jzmq.sh - Java bindings for ZeroMQ v 2.1.0
   `./build_jzmq.sh -p 2 -m "myemail@example.com"`

-Just run the build scripts, and debian artifacts will be created.
+Just run the build scripts in prepared environment, and debian artifacts will be created.
 Run any command with `-h` to read help.
 Note, that packages will not depend on exact packaging version of other package.
 Just like `libzmq1 >= 2.1.7`, without packaging version.
 So you have to take care about proper package versions installed manually or (better) using puppet/chef/salt...